All Episodes

 His health is adversely affected.

-It take away from him what his naturally what he naturally is, you turn him into some sort of linguini-spined wimp, uh, and he gets sick all the time.
+You turn him into some sort of linguini-spined wimp, and he gets sick all the time because he doesn't feel like a man anymore.

 It also suggested that women's health could be damaged by greater opportunities for risky behavior as a result of increased income combined with the stress of longer working hours.

-These effects are part of a transitional process, and once we really achieve equality, then we're really going to be screwed up.
+And once we really achieve equality, then we're really going to be screwed up.

-Sweden may have reached a critical point where further one-sided expansion by women into traditionally male roles, spheres and activities will not lead to positive health effects unless men also significantly alter their behavior.
+Sweden may have reached a critical point where further one-sided expansion by women into traditionally male roles, spheres, and activities will not lead to positive health effects unless men also significantly alter their behavior.

-In other words, become less like men, which is what the feminist movement is uh partially all about.
+In other words, become less like men, which is what the feminist movement is partially all about.

-Uh, back to this business here.
+Back to this business here.

 People who have management jobs, male or female, were also found to die younger than those with a less pressured lifestyle.